Electronic Records Archives (ERA)

 • In the Records Schedule Number field enter the full N1 number.

-Please note that the N1 citation must include a Record Group to three digits, the fiscal year in which the schedule was received to two digits, and the sequential order in which the schedule was received to three digits.
+Please note that the N1 citation must include a Record Group of three digits, the fiscal year in which the schedule was received to two digits, and the sequential order in which the schedule was received to three digits.
 Searches without the full citation will return errors.
 If you don’t know the full citation, use an asterisk to create an open-ended search.
 For more information about performing search queries in ERA, see the ERA User Manual and the “Searching in ERA” online training on Archives.gov.

 • Click the Search button.